Page Summary

 MLKCustomObjectDetectorOptions *options = [[MLKCustomObjectDetectorOptions alloc] initWithLocalModel:localModel]; options.detectorMode = MLKObjectDetectorModeSingleImage; options.shouldEnableClassification = YES; options.shouldEnableMultipleObjects = YES; options.classificationConfidenceThreshold = @(0.5); options.maxPerObjectLabelCount = 3;

-If you have a remotely-hosted model, you will have to check that it has been
+If you have a remotely-hosted model, you will have to check that it has been downloaded before you run it.

 Although you only have to confirm this before running the object detector, if